-There are two fundamental hedging strategies using futures contracts, namely, short hedge and long hedge.
+There are two fundamental hedging strategies using crypto futures contracts; namely, short hedge and long hedge.

 A short hedge is a hedging strategy that involves a short position in futures contracts.
 It can help mitigate the risk of a declining asset price in the future.
-Investors and firms usually use this strategy for the assets they sell.
+Market participants and firms usually use this strategy for the assets they sell.

 Here is an overview of a short hedge:

-On Jan 15, an oil producer enacts a contract to sell 1 million barrels of crude oil and the sale price is the market price on Jul 15.
-The oil producer will gain $1 million for a rise of $1 in the oil price over the next six months and lose $1 million for a drop of $1 in the price during this period.
+In the example above, on 15 January, an oil producer enacts a contract to sell 1 million barrels of crude oil, and the sale price is the market price on 15 July.
+The oil producer will gain $1 million for an increase of $1 in the oil price over the following six-month period, and lose $1 million for a decrease of $1 in the price during the same period.

 Meanwhile, the crude oil futures price for July delivery is $100 per barrel.
-As hedge ratio equals value at risk divided by notional value, it equals ($100 × 1 million/($100 per barrel times 1,000 contracts) = 1,000 contracts.
+As hedge ratio equals value at risk divided by notional value, in this case, it equals ($100 × 1 million/($100 per barrel x 1,000 contracts) = 1,000 contracts.
 The company can effectively hedge its market exposure by shorting 1,000 futures contracts.
-If the oil producer closes out its position on July 15, the intended effect is to lock in a price close to $100 per barrel and hence $100 million in total.
+If the oil producer closes out its position on 15 July, the intended effect is to lock in a price close to $100 per barrel; hence, $100 million in total.

-Case 1: Suppose that the spot price on July 15 turns out to be $102 per barrel.
-The company realizes $102 million (= $102 x 1 million) for the oil under its sales contract.
-The price of the futures contract should be very close to the spot price of $102 on the expiry date, and for simplicity, we now assume they are exactly the same.
-The company therefore loses $102 – $100 = $2 per futures contract and $2 million on the futures position in total.
-As a whole, the company realizes a revenue of $(102 – 2) million = $100 million.
+Case 1: Suppose that the spot price on 15 July turns out to be $102 per barrel.
+The company realises $102 million (= $102 x 1 million) for the oil under its sales contract.
+The price of the futures contract should be very close to the spot price of $102 on the expiry date; for simplicity, we shall assume they are exactly the same.
+The company, therefore, loses $102 – $100 = $2 per futures contract and $2 million on the futures position in total.
+As a whole, the company realises a revenue of $(102 – 2) million = $100 million.

-Case 2: Alternatively, the spot price on July 15 turns out to be $96 per barrel.
-The company realizes $96 million for the oil under its sales contract.
+Case 2: Alternatively, suppose the spot price on 15 July turns out to be $96 per barrel.
+The company realises $96 million for the oil under its sales contract.
 It gains $100 – $96 = $4 per futures contract and $4 million on the futures position in total.
-Again, the company realizes a revenue of $(96 + 4) million = $100 million.
+Again, the company realises a revenue of $(96 + 4) million = $100 million.

-We can thus see that the short hedge helps locking in the revenue at $100 million with futures regardless of the price changes.
+We can thus see that the short hedge helps lock in the revenue at $100 million with futures regardless of the price changes.

 A long hedge is a hedging strategy that involves a long position in futures contracts.
 It can help mitigate the risk of a rising asset price in the future.
-Investors and firms usually use this strategy for the assets they plan to buy.
+Market participants and firms usually use this strategy for the assets they plan to buy.

 Here is an overview of a long hedge: